RamiAmasha31/PCA/README.md

 5. **Projecting Data**: Transforming the original data into the new subspace defined by the principal components.

 The script is efficient and scalable, suitable for large datasets and various applications requiring dimensionality reduction.

+## realtime_face_detection_and_tracking:

+This MATLAB script (`realtime_face_detection_and_tracking.m`) demonstrates real-time face detection and tracking using a webcam.
+It employs computer vision techniques to detect facial features, track them across frames, and visualize the detection process on a live video feed.

 ---